Ela Bhatt: Early life and background

 Bhatt was born at Ahmedabad in India.
 Her father, Sumantrai Bhatt, was a successful lawyer, while her mother, Vanalila Vyas, was active in the women's movement and also remained secretary of All India Women's Conference, which in turn was founded by Kamaladevi Chattopadhyay.

 The middle child of three sisters, her childhood was spent in Surat, where she attended the Sarvajanik Girls High School from 1940 to 1948.
 She received her Bachelor of Arts degree in English from the M.T.B.
 College (South Gujarat University) in Surat in 1952.
 Following graduation, she entered L.A.
 Shah Law College in Ahmedabad.
-In 1954, she received her degree in law and a Gold Medal for her work on Hindu law.
+In 1954, she received her degree in law and a gold medal for her work on Hindu law.

 Career

 Bhatt started her career teaching English for a short time at SNDT Women's University, better known as SNDT, in Mumbai.
-In 1955 she joined the legal department of the Textile Labour Association (TLA), India’s oldest unions for textile workers, in Ahmedabad.
+In 1955 she joined the legal department of the Textile Labour Association (TLA), India's oldest unions for textile workers, in Ahmedabad.

 TLA and SEWA

 In 1956, Ela Bhatt married Ramesh Bhatt (now deceased).
 After working for sometime with the Gujarat government, Ela was asked by the TLA to head its women's wing in 1968.
 She went to Israel where she studied at the Afro-Asian Institute of Labour and Cooperatives in Tel Aviv for three months, receiving the International Diploma of Labor and Cooperatives in 1971.
 She was very much aware that thousands of female textile workers worked elsewhere to supplement the family income, but state laws protected only industrial workers and not these self-employed women.

 With the co-operation of Arvind Buch, then-president of the TLA, she undertook to organise these self-employed women into a union under the auspices of the Women's Wing of the TLA.
-Then in 1972 the Self-Employed Women's Association (SEWA) was established with Buch as president and she served as its general-secretary from 1972 to 1996.
+Then in 1972 the Self-Employed Women's Association (SEWA) was established with Bhatt as president and she served as its general-secretary from 1972 to 1996.